ollylomax/Racing-Turtles---Interactive-Frontend-Development-Milestone-Project/README.md

         - The heavy css and html changes required would not have been a productive use of time on an already tight schedule.
         - Upon reflection, I liked the flow of the race track in its current state on desktop and realised changing it would be unnecessary having already showcased my solid understanding of media queries in my previous project.

-    - In contrast to my wireframes, I decided not to include the ‘Email Results’ email input in the desktop site.
-I had intended to hook this up to an API where the user, upon winning the game, could request a basic email showing how many tokens they won and how many races it took.
+    - In contrast to my wireframes, I decided not to include the ‘Email Results’ email input on the desktop site.
+I had intended to hook this up to an API where the user, upon winning the game, could request a basic email showing how many tokens they won and how many races it took to do so.
 The reasons for this were twofold:

         - I had already coded a walkthrough project where I hooked up a simple email API and felt that this wasn’t going to showcase any further skills.
         - I felt that this feature did not have any other purpose other than to show I can hook up a basic email API, and that it did not tie in with the theme of the site.

+     - In contrast to my wireframes, I decided that instead of having two buttons ('Start Race' and 'Next Race') being displayed at all times, that I would have them replace each other between races.
+I did this because:
+        - It provides a better user experience, as the 'Start Race' button would not have any functionality between race outcomes.
+        - I did not want the user to be able to cycle through betting odds, by repeated use of the 'Next Race' button, until a desirable set of odds is found.
+This did not seem conducive to a random, but fair game.

 ## Features

 - ### Current

     - Responsive across all viewports using bootstrap classes.
-    - Page heading and logo
+    - Page heading and logo.
     - Clear instructions on how to play the game.
-    - Turtle portrait and names
+    - Turtle portrait and names.
-    - Correctly weighted odds for each turtle
+    - Correctly weighted odds for each turtle.
-    - User inputs with restrictions
+    - User inputs with restrictions.
     - Start race and Next race buttons.
     - Turtle icons in start positions in respective lanes.
     - Turtle icons in finishing positions in respective lanes.
-(Upon clicking Start Race button)
+(Upon clicking Start Race button).
     - User tokens and progress towards the winning scenario of 1000 tokens.
     - Progress bar towards aforementioned winning scenario.
-    - User token shake effect (Upon the gaining or losing of Tokens)
+    - User token shake effect (Upon the gaining or losing of Tokens).
-    - Alert popup teller user to place a bet (If no bets are input)
+    - Alert popup informing user to place a bet (If no bets are input).
-    - Textual results informing user about race winner and tokens lost/gained
+    - Textual results informing user about race winner and tokens lost/gained.
-    - Modal dialogs telling user they have won/lost (Upon winning/losing scenarios)
+    - Modal dialogs telling user they have won/lost (Upon winning/losing scenarios).
-    - Footer - GitHub profile and links to my repos
+    - Footer with GitHub profile and links to my repos.

 - ### Prospective

     - Animate the turtles down their lanes, setting varying interval steps for each turtle.
     - The project is future scoped for the easy addition of more lanes and more turtles.
     - Change Win/Loss scenario from reaching a set number of tokens, to playing against the ‘computer’ with randomised choices.
-    - Allow users to upload their own pet names and images to race with
+    - Allow users to upload their own pet names and images to race with.

 ## Technologies Used